 The majority of the course is taught face-to-face to allow students to exchange ideas and experiences in a classroom setting.
 Units of study that are delivered in block mode have online discussion forums.
 One unit of study per semester is likely to be delivered as an online learning module.

-At the conclusion of the course, students who choose to progress to any qualification within the Master of Social Work articulated program will receive credit for units already completed.
+At the conclusion of the course, students who choose to progress to any qualification within the Master of Social Work (Qualifying) program will receive credit for units already completed.